 Designing dwelling facades to not be greater than 10 metres in width.

-Discouraging buildings to exceed one storey.
+Discouraging buildings to exceed one storey or 6 metres above natural ground level, and restrict existing buildings above these heights from increasing further in height.

+Discouraging the alteration of building height of any surviving secondary cottages/sleepouts (outbuildings)

 Ensuring the highest point of the roof of a building is not greater than the highest adjacent building.